Best Cash Advance Apps Like MoneyLion: 17 Other Options

 READ MORE: Apps like Dave

-Branch is mostly an employer-side service and thus the employer doesn’t have to use Branch for you to get access to cash advances.
+Branch is mostly an employer-side service, but your employer doesn’t have to use Branch for you to get access to cash advances.

 Then, Branch debits the advance amount from your next paycheck deposit.

-If you prefer, you can pay an additional fee of $2.99–$4.99 (based on the advance amount) to receive the money instantly to an external account.
+If you prefer, you can pay an additional fee of $2.99 to $4.99 (based on the advance amount) to receive the money instantly to an external account.

 Pros